How To Survive in a Drought

 10. Kenya (1999) – affected 23 million people

-No water harvesting techniques are implemented, no tree planting policies are established, no proper farming techniques are taught to farmers and no drought management policies are set in place.
+No water harvesting techniques are implemented, no tree planting policies are established, no proper farming techniques are taught to farmers, and no drought management policies are set in place.

-Everyone just sits back and waits for the next disaster.
+Everyone sits back and waits for the next disaster.

 Surviving a Drought